 The company offers a vast array of plans that start at $1.50/day for 500MB and vary by region.
 Rates tend to be lowest in Asian countries such as Japan, Thailand, and mainland China.
 (GlocalMe is based in Hong Kong.)

-By comparison, daily 500MB plans in the United States and United Kingdom go for $4 each.
-You’ll get better value on some of the long-duration plans, though: as an example, 12GB of data in North America costs $69, valid for a year.
+By comparison, a 1-day/500MB plan in the United Kingdom or EU costs $4, and a 1-day/2GB plan is $6.99 in the US .
+You’ll get better value on some of the longer-duration plans, though: as an example, 10GB of US data valid for a month costs $36, while12GB of data for North America costs $69, valid for a year.

 Best for Security: We.Stream Secure Mobile Hotspot

 The We.Stream is an excellent option for international business travelers needing to send and receive sensitive information.
 Of course, it’s also suitable for any traveler who wants an extra layer of data security on the road.

 The We.Stream is similar to the GlocalMe G4 (above) in many ways, with dual SIM card slots, a touchscreen, 15 hours of battery life, and support for up to five mobile devices.

 What sets the We.Stream apart, however, is its VPN capabilities.
 Via the hotspot’s touchscreen, you can either use the inbuilt VPN service or configure it to connect to a corporate network.
 In either case, the We.Stream’s security features allow you to secure all of your internet traffic automatically, no matter what devices you connect to it.